 The best example is the constantly changing EU blacklist.
 Created by the European Council, the EU blacklist is a list of countries that the organization considers “non-cooperative jurisdictions” for tax purposes.

-When a country is listed on an EU blacklist, it’s damaging for the domestic economy and anyone who has a company registered there.
+When a country is listed on an EU blacklist, it’s damaging to the domestic economy and anyone who has a company registered there.
 And, the implications are wide-reaching.
 If you’re doing business, banking, or have a company that is registered in an EU blacklist country, you’re impacted.
 And, The way EU countries and banks view companies from non-cooperative jurisdictions is also damaging.
 Overnight, they have accounts terminated and it can become extremely difficult to open accounts until the country is removed from the blacklist.

 For example, many foreign banks depend on EU correspondent banking relationships in order to send and receive international transfers.
-This is especially important for offshore jurisdictions who have lost North American correspondent relationships over the last five years.
+This is especially important for offshore jurisdictions that have lost North American correspondent relationships over the last five years.

 That said, it’s worth noting that Seychelles is currently on the EU list of non-cooperative jurisdictions.
 Yes, this will make account opening more challenging and can limit your banking options.